pocomane/brewed-in-the-apocalypse/Readme.md

 The following files are provided:
-- [Brewed in the Apocalypse - Strong](bita-strong.md), is a compact version, with the core rules that can be printed in a couple of A3 pages;
+- [Brewed in the Apocalypse - Strong](bita-strong.md), is a compact version, with the core rules that can be printed on a A4 page;
   [here a pdf version](https://github.com/pocomane/brewed-in-the-apocalypse/releases/latest/download/bita-strong.pdf).
-- [Brewed in the Apocalypse - Detailed](bita.md), is the complete version, with explainations and examples, but the core rules can still be printed in two dozen of A3 pages; [here a pdf version](https://github.com/pocomane/brewed-in-the-apocalypse/releases/latest/download/bita.pdf).
+- [Brewed in the Apocalypse - Detailed](bita.md), is the complete version, with detailed explainations and examples, but the core rules can still be printed on a dozen of A4 pages; [here a pdf version](https://github.com/pocomane/brewed-in-the-apocalypse/releases/latest/download/bita.pdf).

 [^1]: http://www.apocalypse-world.com/